KeleiX13/SURP_2026/README.md

 -----------------------------------------------------------------------------------

 About Me: Hi!
-I'm Kelei, and I am heading into my fourth year in the Honours Health Sciences program at McMaster University.
+I'm Kelei, and I am an undergraduate student in the Honours Health Sciences program at McMaster University.
 This repository documents my work over summer 2026, where I investigated differences in Fractional Anisotropy amongst youth in the TAY cohort study at the Kimel lab as a part of the Institute of Medical Sciences Summer Undergraduate Research Program (IMS SURP) at the University of Toronto.
 I was co-supervised by Drs.
 Erin Dickie and Stephanie Ameis, and presented this work at the IMS SURP Research Day in August 2026.
 If you need any additional information/data from this work, you can reach me via email at kelei131415@gmail.com.

 -----------------------------------------------------------------------------------